 - Adds new attractive customer segments or supplements the customer base with valuable, unique customers.

-Complements and strengthens existing

-- Complements and strengthens existing business with new geographic markets.

-- Adds new offers, products and services

-- Is a good deal in the long-term on its

-- Increases profit per share pro forma.
+Complements and strengthens existing - Complements and strengthens existing business with new geographic markets - · Adds new offers, products and services. - Is a good deal in the long-term on its own or generates material synergies. - · Increases profit per share pro forma.